Aylamccarthy/All-About-Pokemon/README.md

 ### Landing Page

-This is an image of the quiz that has just started.
+* The page has an appealing design and an intuitive navigation and orientation.
+* The website is fully responsive on all screen sizes.
+* Easy access to start the game.
-This will help to immediately show and entice the user what the website is about and how much fun they will have should they decide to proceed and play the game.
+* All these features aim to help to immediately show and entice the user what the website is about and how much fun they will have should they decide to proceed and play the game.
 ![Landing Page Image](assets/images/landing_page.png)

 ### Sign Up Page